KGBos/the-amy-project/README.md

 ## 🎯 Vision

-Amy is not merely a conversational AI; she is your **Proactive Digital Twin**, an intelligent entity deeply integrated into your life, anticipating needs, optimizing your time, and enhancing your capabilities across all domains.
+Amy is not merely a conversational AI; she is your **Proactive Multimodal Digital Twin**, an intelligent entity deeply integrated into your life, anticipating needs, optimizing your time, and enhancing your capabilities across all domains.
+She remembers you, adapts to context, and handles tasks across text and voice using layered memory systems.

 ---